cado-security/product-help/docs/cado/discovery-import/automation.md

    In the **Detections** area (/detections/integrations), select **GuardDuty** as the source to create a detection rule.
 The configuration process is similar to XDR platforms, with a few differences:

    - On **Page 2** of the wizard, select the **Environment** instead of an XDR connection.
    - On **Page 3**, specify response actions if a malicious or suspicious activity is detected by Cado.
+Under 'Acquisition Type' you can also configure Cado to perform a full acquisition which will acquire the full EBS volume.
+This is in addition to performing a triage collecion.
+Note that the full EBS volume will not be processed - processing can be triggered manually in the 'Evidence' tab within the appropriate investigation.

    Currently, Cado supports the following response actions for EC2 instances: